marcospont/js-template-parser/README.md

 #### JSON Mode

-When the parser mode is set to 'json', all parameter interpolations will be performed using JSON.stringify().
+When the parser mode is set to `json`, all parameter interpolations will be performed using `JSON.stringify()`.

 This means that independently of the parameter value, it will be rendered as the result of its conversion to JSON.

-When using the raw mode (variable references starting with '$'), the values won't be converted to JSON.
+When using the raw mode (variable references starting with `$`), the values won't be converted to JSON.

 ```
 import { TemplateParser } from 'js-template-parser';